YWCA Metro St. Louis “Leaders In The Workplace” Program

 Your most important asset:

-Organizations’ most important assets are their people, who are influenced by job satisfaction, commitment to the organization and intrinsic motivation.
+Companies’ most important assets are their people, who are influenced by job satisfaction, commitment to the company and intrinsic motivation.

-To maintain competitive advantage and keep the best employees and highest performers, organizations need to creatively acknowledge and recognize their work.
+To maintain competitive advantage and keep the best employees and highest performers, companies need to creatively acknowledge and recognize their work.

 Satisfied employees impact your bottom line: